Necessity or Duress Defense in Florida

 In that situation, social policy excuses the crime that results from violating the law but avoiding the greater evil.
 See LaFave Scott, 1 Substantive Criminal Law § 5.4, at 627 (1986).

-Another application of the defense has been successfully asserted to excuse a trespass onto another person’s property to put out a fire that would then save the another person’s property.
+Another application of the defense has been successfully asserted to excuse a trespass onto another person’s property to put out a fire that would then save another person’s property.

 Necessity Defense in Marijuana Cases